top of page

 To remove DE:

-• Wipe surfaces with a damp cloth
+• Wipe surfaces with a damp cloth.

-• Wear a mask if applying or removing large amounts to avoid inhaling fine dust
+• Wear a mask if applying or removing large amounts to avoid inhaling fine dust.

 ⚠️ Safety Notes

-• Always store the product in a dry place.
+• Store DE in a dry place.

 • Keep DE away from your eyes and nose during application.